Sara Sorribes Tormo: 2016–17: Breakthrough in singles, major debut & top 100

-2018–20: First Grand Slam and top-10 wins
+2018–20: First major and top-10 wins

 In 2018, first tournament for Sara was Qatar Open, where she lost in final stage of qualifying to Kateryna Bondarenko.
 Next week, she played at Hungarian Open, where in first round Ysaline Bonaventure defeated her.
 At Indian Wells qualifying, she won against Allie Kiick and Ajla Tomljanović, and reserved her spot in the main draw, but lost to CiCi Bellis.
 At Miami, she lost in the first round of qualifying to Carol Zhao.
 Her first WTA Tour main-draw win in 2018 happened at the Monterrey Open, where she defeated Tereza Martincová, but lost in the second round to Ana Bogdan.
 Next week, she got to second round of Copa Colsanitas, where Lara Arruabarrena stopped her.
 At the Morocco Open, Aleksandra Krunić was better in second round.
 At Madrid, Sara earned her first win there against Madison Keys, but then lost to Kristýna Plíšková in the second round.
 At the French Open, she lost in second round of qualifying.
 At Wimbledon, Sara made her first singles grand-slam win, defeating Kaia Kanepi in first round, but lost to Suárez Navarro in the second round.
 At the Swiss Open in Gstaad, Sara lost to Mandy Minella, losing her chance to get to her first semifinal in 2018.
 At US Open, Sara lost to Daria Gavrilova in the first round of the main draw.
 At Wuhan Open, she passed qualifying and lost in the first round to Viktorija Golubic.
 Her appearance at Wuhan was her first Premier 5 tournament.
 For the second year in a row, she lost to Andrea Petkovic in qualification of the China Open.